ajd213/hypercubes/README.md

-# Hypercubes
+# Hypergraphs

-A Python module written in C to analyse percolation problems on N-dimensional hypercubes.
+A Python module written in C to analyse percolation problems on hypergraphs, such as the N-dimensional Hypercube or Fibonacci cube.

 # Introduction